 Employment IssuesObtain all information necessary to comply with state and federal employment laws.
 They are complex and extensive.
 A professional is very helpful here.
 A particular area where businesses sustain losses are "independent contractor" agreements and "wage and hour" law violations.
 Insurance is another component of employment issues that needs to be monitored.

-Succession planning is the transfer of business interests upon retirement, death or sale.
+Succession and Estate PlanningSuccession planning is the transfer of business interests upon retirement, death or sale.
 All businesses need to ensure that business interests are transferred effectively, with minimal taxation.
 There are many tools available such as buy-sell agreements, trusts, family limited partnerships, life insurance or other insurance products to fund a business upon sale or transfer.
 Failure to plan for orderly business succession can result in monetary loss or worse, loss of the business due to taxes.